ethanlee515/crypto-research-notes/hardware.md

 |Efficient ASIC Architecture for Low Latency Classic McEliece Decoding| PQC |Verilog, SystemVerilog, Cadence Genus and Innovus software systems|TCHES 2024| N/A|

 There is also a lot of C. Embedded and/or system-on-chip stuff.
-Some papers are a bit unclear as well, in terms of tools used.
+Some papers are a bit unclear in terms of tools used.
+No Bluespec as far as I see.

 ## OpenTitan Project